7. Monitoring and Response | Data Profiling and Monitoring

 7.2 Identify Data Sources for Re-Discovery

-The first task is to determine which Data Sources should be re-discovered to maintain an up-to-date status.
+The first task is to determine which Data Sources should be re-discovered to maintain an updated status.
 Some Data Sources may have been built from static archive data that need not be refreshed.

 For the Data Sources that require refreshing, you must decide how frequently they should be re-discovered.
-This will be a subjective assessment based on the volatility of the data content.
+This will be a subjective assessment based on how frequently the repository is used.

 7.3 Establish Rediscovery Schedule